go-logr/logr/README.md

   response when requesting url", "attempt", retries, "after seconds", seconds, "url", url)`

-If you *really* must use a format string, place it as a key value, and call `fmt.Sprintf` yourself -- for instance, `log.Printf("unable to reflect over type %T")` becomes `logger.Info("unable to reflect over type", "type", fmt.Sprintf("%T"))`.
+If you *really* must use a format string, use it in a key's value, and call `fmt.Sprintf` yourself.
+For instance: `log.Printf("unable to reflect over type %T")` becomes `logger.Info("unable to reflect over type", "type", fmt.Sprintf("%T"))`.
 In general though, the cases where this is necessary should be few and far between.

-## How do I choose my V-levels?
+#### How do I choose my V-levels?

 This is basically the only hard constraint: increase V-levels to denote more verbose or more debug-y logs.